roryl/lucee-book/parallel_functions.md

 This basic example of map() is fairly straight forward.
 The unique feature of Lucee is its ability to concurrently run map which is described below.

 ##Running map in parallel
 With only 6 numbers in the above example, flipping the numbers negative completes almost instantly.
-But what if there was a lot of data, say thousands of numbers, or the computation of each number took a long time.
+But what if there was a lot of data, say hundreds of numbers, and the computation of each number took a long time.
 Lucee can speed up execution by running map() in parallel.

-Consider this expanded example which has 10,000 numbers:
+Consider this expanded example which has 100 numbers:

 {% gist id="roryl/947eeaf158db69f021f983925fcd1813",file="array_each_large.cfm" %}{% endgist %}